Dominick Moreno

-Dominick Moreno is an American politician, currently serving as a state legislator in Colorado.
-A Democrat, Moreno was elected to the 21st district of the Colorado Senate in 2016.
-He previously represented the 32nd district in the Colorado House of Representatives from 2012 to 2016.
+Dominick Moreno (born February 7, 1985) is an American politician who served as a state legislator in Colorado.
+A Democrat, Moreno represented the 21st district of the Colorado Senate from January 11, 2017 until he resigned on September 1, 2023 to serve as deputy chief of staff to Denver Mayor Mike Johnston.
+Before his election to the senate, he represented the 32nd district in the Colorado House of Representatives from 2012 to 2016.

 Biography

 Early life and education

 Moreno was born and raised in Commerce City, Colorado, and earned a B.A. in American Government from Georgetown University.
 Coming from a working-class family, Moreno was able to afford tuition at the institution as a consequence of generous scholarships he received.
-During his years at Georgetown, Moreno returned to Colorado to work in retail and the service sector.
-He spent breaks abroad teaching English in northern Mexico in the village of Palmitas.
+Moreno returned to Colorado to work in retail and the service industry.
+Throughout his time at Georgetown, he spent breaks abroad teaching English in northern Mexico in the village of Palmitas.

 After graduation, Moreno moved back to Colorado and served for two years on the city council of Commerce City.
 In 2017, Moreno completed Harvard University's John F. Kennedy School of Government program for Senior Executives in State and Local Government as a David Bohnett LGBTQ Victory Institute Leadership Fellow.

 Legislative career

 Prior to his election to the state legislature, Moreno worked as a legislative aide to Ed Casso, his predecessor as the district's representative.
-He is openly gay, and became one of four LGBT members of the House of Representatives alongside Speaker of the House Mark Ferrandino, Representative Joann Ginal, Representative Paul Rosenthal and Representative Sue Schafer.
+He is openly gay, and became one of five LGBT members of the state House of Representatives.
+Others are Speaker of the House Mark Ferrandino, Representative Joann Ginal, Representative Paul Rosenthal and Representative Sue Schafer.